galtproject/galtproject-docs/en/contracts/ArbitratorsMultiSig.md

-# ValidatorsStakesMultiSig
+# ArbitratorsMultiSig

 ## Simple Summary

 Gnosis MultiSigWallet fork with the owners list synchronizied from an external source.
-Options for add/remove owner proposal are cutted off.
+Options for add/remove owner proposal are cut off.
 Keeps stakes of all validators in the system.

-## Golossary
+## Glossary
-* `Validator` - address who granted with validation permissions in application-like contracts depending on a roles list assigned to it.
+* `Oracle` - address who granted with validation permissions in application-like contracts depending on a `oracle type` list assigned to it.
-* `Auditor` - validator with `CM_AUDITOR` role.
+* `Arbitrator` - validator with `CM_AUDITOR` role.

 ## Motivation
 We need to collect stake deposits from validators who entitled to work within the system.
 If a user submits a claim for a compensation, auditors should punish corresponding validators and fulfill the claim using funds from culprits stakes.